fam007e/fun007/ArchInstallScript/README.md

 - Customizable username, password, and hostname
 - Automatic timezone and keyboard layout detection
 - GRUB bootloader installation and theming
-- New: Interactive configuration generation
+- New: Configuration file generation for semi-interactive installation
-- New: Non-interactive installation using JSON configuration
+- New: Semi-interactive installation using JSON configuration

 ## Prerequisites